Kathryn A. Lurain, M.D., M.P.H.

 RESEARCH SUMMARY

-Dr. Lurain is an Assistant Research Physician in the HIV/AIDS Malignancy Branch.
-She is an expert in the treatment of a variety of HIV-associated cancers, including those caused by the Kaposi sarcoma herpesvirus (KSHV).
-Her primary research is based in the clinic and is focused on the development of new treatments for primary effusion lymphoma (PEL) and other KSHV-associated diseases.
-She is an advocate for people living with HIV and their inclusion in clinical trials.
+Dr. Lurain is an Associate Research Physician in the HIV/AIDS Malignancy Branch.
+She is an expert in the treatment of a variety of HIV-associated cancers, including those caused by Kaposi sarcoma herpesvirus (KSHV).
+Her clinical research is focused on the development of new immunotherapy-based treatments for HIV-associated lymphomas and other virus-associated cancers.
+Dr. Lurain is an advocate for people living with HIV and their inclusion in clinical trials.
+She is trained in the clinical care of sexual and gender minorities.

 Areas of Expertise